hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

         - user might need all features in prototype
             - slowed development
         - prototypes take time to develop (so, more expensive)
+    - use
+        - issues detected during development
+        - users involved at all stages of development
+        - users can interact with app
+            - and give feedback
+            - incooperated during development
+        - users get a better understand of the product
+        - to investigate potential market for the app
+    - types
+        - throw away
+            - stuff
+                - discarded at any stage
+                - produced quickly and cheaply
+                - maybe non functional
+                - more user involvement
+                - easy to measure progress
+                - easy to set time-scale
+        - evolutionary
+            - stuff
+                - becomes a part of the final product
+                - developed over time
+                - functional from the inception (from start)
+        - comparisons
+            - throw away vs evolutionary
+                - similarities
+                    - develop early prototypes
+                    - no full requirement
+                    - devs and users interact frequently
+                    - end users can add/request features
+                    - use interactive reviews
+                - differences